 At Cyngler Kaye Levy Lawyers we can discuss with you the best approach to deal with this debt in the most cost effective and timely manner.
 Contact our office on 9500 1722 to discuss your matter with one of our experienced Lawyers.

-Q. How do I get my credit rating back to normal?
+Q. Poor Credit History? – How do I get my credit rating restored?

 Once a default judgement has been filed against your company, it will be recorded on your company’s credit rating and can have serious consequences for your ability to secure finance.